 Head of Fundraising

-Rune initiated the opening of Montmartre in 2010 and has been overall responsible for the venue since.
+Rune initiated the re-opening of Montmartre in 2010.
 He's a former foreign correspondent (Eastern Europe and London) with the national daily Politiken, a tv-reporter at the foreign desk of TV 2 Nyhederne, and a serial entrepreneur behind e-health companies like NetDoctor.com and Liva Healthcare.
 For six years he was also Digital Director of the public service broadcaster TV 2.
-He initiated the re-opening of Montmartre as a passion project in November 2009 with the first concert going live in May 2010.
+He initiated the re-opening of Montmartre as a passion project in November 2009 with the first concert going live April 30, 2010.

 Duty Managers and Producers